New Americans Workforce Resources

 Resources for Supporting New Americans in Long-Term Care Workforce Roles

-The LeadingAge Minnesota Foundation, with funding support from the Minnesota Department of Human Services (DHS) GEAR Division, has developed a collection of practical, real-world resources to help long-term care employers welcome and support New Americans—through recruitment, training, retention, and career advancement in long-term care settings.
+The LeadingAge Minnesota Foundation, with funding support from the Minnesota Department of Human Services (DHS) GEAR Division, has developed a collection of practical, real-world resources to support New Americans in aging services careers.

 New Americans are essential to the strength and future of long-term care in Minnesota.
 Immigrants and refugees bring skill, compassion, knowledge, and deep commitment to caring for older adults and supporting families.
 When New Americans are welcomed, supported, and given opportunities to grow, long-term care communities become stronger, more inclusive, and better equipped to meet the needs of Minnesota’s growing aging population.